Support for Student Travel

 - Any summer travel must be approved prior to the conclusion of the spring semester.

-As determined by the State of Nevada and/or University of Nevada, Reno
+As determined by the State of Nevada and/or the University of Nevada, Reno

 - Transportation: Includes such modes of transportation as airfare, rental car, taxi, bus, etc.

-- Lodging: Hotel reimbursement is limited to the maximum rate allowable by the State of Nevada (which is the current federal government per diem rates).
-These rates are determined based on your primary destination and differ by city and, in some cases, by time of year.
-You may view the rates at GSA Per Diem Rates page to determine which rates apply.
+- Lodging: Hotel reimbursement is limited to the maximum rate allowable by the State of Nevada (which is the current federal government per diem rate).
+These rates are determined based on your primary destination and differ by city and, in some cases, by the time of year.
+You may view the rates on the GSA Per Diem Rates page to determine which rates apply.

-For any questions on travel reimbursement, contact Robin Wittmann.
+For any questions on travel reimbursement, contact Stevielynn Webber.